 NOTE: This script is self-logging.
-That is, output displayed on the screen is simultaneously captured in the log file.
+That is, output displayed on the

+Chapter 9.
+Tools and Scripts - 61 of 107 screen is simultaneously captured in the log file.
 Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.'
 Logging can only be disabled with '-L off' if the '-n' or '-p' flags are used.
 Disabling logging for actual upgrades is not allowed.

-DEBUGGING OPTIONS:

-- -n No-Op.
+DEBUGGING OPTIONS: -n No-Op.
 In No-Op mode, no actions that affect data or structures are taken.
 Instead, commands that would be run are displayed.
-This command can also be educational, showing various steps that will occur during an upgrade. - -d Increase verbosity for debugging. - -D Set extreme debugging verbosity, using bash '-x' mode.
+This command can also be educational, showing various steps that will occur during an upgrade. -d Increase verbosity for debugging. -D Set extreme debugging verbosity, using bash '-x' mode.
 Also implies -d.

-HFIP OPTIONS:

-EXAMPLE 1: Typical Usage

-Typical usage is with just the SDP instance name as an argument, e.g. instance '1', and no other parameters, as in this example:

-\$ cd /p4/common/bin

-\$./upgrade.sh 1

-This executes the upgrade after successful completion of preflight checks, and aborts if preflight checks detected any issues.

-EXAMPLE 2: Preflight Only

-To see if an upgrade is needed for this instance, based on binaries staged in /p4/sdp/helix_binaries, use the '-p' flag to execute only the preflight checks, and disable logging, as in this example:

-\$ cd /p4/common/bin

-\$./upgrade.sh 1 -p -L off

-EXAMPLE 3: Simplified

-If the standard SDP shell environment is loaded, upgrade.sh will be in the path, so the 'cd' command to /p4/common/bin is not needed.
-Also, the SDP_INSTANCE shell environment variable will be defined, so the 'instance' parameter can be dropped, with simply a call to the script needed:
+HELP OPTIONS: -h Display short help message -man Display man-style help message EXAMPLES: EXAMPLE 1: Typical Usage Typical usage is with just the SDP instance name as an argument, e.g. instance '1', and no other parameters, as in this example: \$ cd /p4/common/bin \$./upgrade.sh 1 This executes the upgrade after successful completion of preflight checks, and aborts if preflight checks detected any issues.
+EXAMPLE 2: Preflight Only To see if an upgrade is needed for this instance, based on binaries staged in /p4/sdp/helix_binaries, use the '-p' flag to execute only the preflight checks, and disable logging, as in this example: \$ cd /p4/common/bin \$./upgrade.sh 1 -p -L off EXAMPLE 3: Simplified If the standard SDP shell environment is loaded, upgrade.sh will be in the path, so the 'cd' command to /p4/common/bin is not needed.
+Also, the SDP INSTANCE shell environment variable will be defined, so the 'instance' parameter can be dropped, with simply a call to the script needed: